 ^{} For further details on the maiden MRE for the Tallebung Tin Project please see SKY ASX Announcement 22 March 2023.

 Figure 1: Tallebung Tin Project - Plan showing extent of the current Exploration Target along with locations of recently completed holes in the resource expansion and infill drilling program, overlaid on the geological map.
-Insert shows the extension discovered to the south in TBRC065.
 New assays are in yellow.